 I am a big proponent of getting some professional experience before jumping into building a venture of your own.
-The grit, humility and professionalism you will gather working for someone else's company, you may never be able to acquire launching astart-up fresh out of school.
+The grit, humility and professionalism you will gather working for someone else's company, you may never be able to acquire launching a start-up fresh out of school.
 When you do get around to building something, build something that you feel really strongly about.
 Time will present you with some very entertaining gut punches and you need to be a mission-driven lunatic for when it does.

-pired you to start totes.? as a project in our entrepreclass at LUMS.
-We felt that a dearth of local women truly humbling moment for us.
+truly humbling moment for us.
 What do you enjoy most about the everyday happenings of your own work?